Spyhunter ransomware removal instructions

-Spyhunter is a name of a legitimate anti-malware program, however recently Cyber criminals started exploiting this name in their ransomware campaign.
-Its developers (cyber criminals) use it to encrypt victim's data/block access to it unless a ransom is paid.
-Spyhunter ransomware adds the ".spyhunter" extension to every encrypted file, for example, if some file is named "1.jpg", then this ransomware renames it to "1.jpg.spyhunter" and so on.
-It also creates the "$HOWDECRYPT$.txt" file which is a ransom note.
-It is possible that Spyhunter is one of the GarrantyDecrypt (another ransomware) versions.
-The person who discovered this version is Karsten Hahn.
+Spyhunter is the name of a legitimate anti-malware program, however, cyber criminals have recently started to exploit this name in their ransomware campaign.
+Developers (cyber criminals) use it to encrypt victims' data (by blocking access) unless a ransom is paid.
+Spyhunter ransomware adds the ".spyhunter" extension to each encrypted file.
+For example, "1.jpg" becomes "1.jpg.spyhunter".
+It also creates the "$HOWDECRYPT$.txt" text file containing a ransom message.
+It is possible that Spyhunter is a version of GarrantyDecrypt (another ransomware infection).
+This version was discovered by Karsten Hahn.

-Spyhunter's ransom note says that all victim's files are encrypted and can be decrypted using with the help of cyber criminals who developed this ransomware.
-According to them, they are specializing in creating and removing viruses.
-They encourage their victims to contact them in 72 hours via the email@example.com email address, the email should contain a unique ID (that is appointed to each victim) too.
-As mentioned above, SpyHunter is the name of a legitimate anti-spyware computer program, this ransomware's developers disguise their malicious program as this legitimate software.
-However, SpyHunter anti-virus suite and Enigma company (developers) have nothing to do with this ransomware.
-Cyber criminals use SpyHunter's name to affect its reputation in a bad way, it is a case of defamation.
-Most ransomware-type programs encrypt data using cryptography algorithms (symmetric or asymmetric) that make decryptions without using a particular decryption tool or key impossible.
-However, it is known that Spyhunter encrypts only file headers.
-It means that it could be possible to recover files using some file recovery software.
-Another way to recover files for free is to use data backup and restore everything from there.
-We do not recommend to contact these cyber criminals because in return for a decryption tool they will ask to pay them a ransom.
-Besides, very often ransomware developers do not provide their victims with decryption tools even if their demands are met.
+Spyhunter's ransom message states that all files are encrypted and can only be decrypted with the help of cyber criminals who developed this ransomware.
+They go on to mention that they specialize in creating and removing viruses.
+They encourage victims to contact them within 72 hours via the email@example.com email address.
+The email message should contain a unique ID (appointed to each victim).
+As mentioned, SpyHunter is the name of a legitimate anti-spyware computer program, however, the ransomware developers disguise their malicious program as legitimate software.
+Note that SpyHunter anti-virus suite and Enigma developers have no association with this ransomware.
+Cyber criminals use SpyHunter's name to adversely affect its reputation - this is a case of defamation.
+Most ransomware-type programs encrypt data using cryptography algorithms (symmetric or asymmetric) that make decryption, without using a specific decryption tool or key, impossible.
+Note, however, that Spyhunter encrypts only file headers.
+Therefore, it might be possible to recover files using file recovery software.
+Another way to recover files free of charge is to use a backup and restore everything from there.
+We recommend that you do not contact these cyber criminals, since, in return for a decryption tool, they will demand payment of a ransom.
+Furthermore, ransomware developers often provide no decryption tools even if their demands are met.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are many various ransomware-type programs created and the number is growing by the days, some other examples are Raldug, Carcn and George Carlin.
-Most of the times these malicious programs have to main things in common: they encrypt data and allow their developers to demand to pay them a ransom.
-Usually it is the cryptography algorithm that was used for encryption and price of the tool required for a successful decryption what makes these programs different.
-In most cases victims cannot decrypt their files without interference of cyber criminals, unless ransomware-type program is not fully developed, has some bugs, flaws, or like Spyhunter - encrypts only file headers (in this case you should try using various file recovery applications like EaseUS Data Recovery Wizard, Recuva, or similar).
-One way or another, we recommend to create data backups regularly, and to store them in some remote servers or unplugged storage devices.
+There are many ransomware-type programs on the internet and the number is growing daily.
+Some other examples are Raldug, Carcn, and George Carlin.
+These malicious programs commonly encrypt data and allow developers to demand ransom payments.
+The only differences are usually cryptography algorithm used for encryption and cost of tool required for successful decryption.
+In most cases, victims cannot decrypt their files without the involvement of cyber criminals, unless the ransomware-type program is not fully developed, contains bugs/flaws, or (as is the case with Spyhunter) encrypts only file headers (in this case, try using file recovery applications such as EaseUS Data Recovery Wizard, Recuva, or similar).
+In any case, we recommend that you create regular backups and store them on remote servers or unplugged storage devices.

 How did ransomware infect my computer?